chroniclesofcode/order-chronicles/README.md

 one (even 50 by 50 prices are too slow).
 So, I decided to use an unordered map to maintain my goal for this implementation: O(1) price level access.
 I also needed a set for each price, which defeated the point of this implementation, because technically every function bcomes O(logn).
-If not, how else am I meant to efficient iterate through levels?
+If not, how else am I meant to efficiently iterate through levels?
 A vector would be O(n) since we need it to insert values sorted.
 Anyways, it's actually pretty similar to the default implementation.
 I think the lack of speed comes mainly from the massive amount of checks I had to do, as well as the O(logn) insertion in the end.
 Also, unordered_map runs much slower than just a map for small values, despite being